zhaojunliing/awesome-github-repos/README.md

 *   [docusealco/docuseal](https://github.com/docusealco/docuseal) - Open source DocuSign alternative.
 Create, fill, and sign digital documents ✍️

 *   [gitlabhq/gitlabhq](https://github.com/gitlabhq/gitlabhq) - GitLab CE Mirror | Please open new issues in our issue tracker on GitLab.com

-## Swift

-*   [ob-f/OpenBot](https://github.com/ob-f/OpenBot) - OpenBot leverages smartphones as brains for low-cost robots.
-We have designed a small electric vehicle that costs about $50 and serves as a robot body.
-Our software stack for Android smartphones supports advanced robotics workloads such as person following and real-time autonomous navigation.

 ## QML